Getting around the two-year job history rule

 Having two years of consistent employment is one of the main requirements to get a home loan.
 But what if you just started a new job, or recently switched careers?
 Rest assured, this doesn’t instantly mean you’re disqualified from home buying.

 In fact, according to mortgage advisor Ivan Simental, employment history is just one piece of the puzzle.
 If you can prove you’re a strong borrower — and not a risky bet for the lender — there are ways to get around a two-year job history.
 Here’s how.Verify your home buying eligibility.
 Start here

 Listen to Ivan on The Mortgage Reports Podcast!

 Do you need a job history to buy a house?

-Technically, yes, a two–year job history is required to buy a house.
-This can make mortgage approval difficult for first–time home buyers, or borrowers who had a recent job change.
+Technically, yes, a two-year job history is required to buy a house.
+This can pose a significant hurdle for those aspiring to purchase a home.
+This predicament often impacts first-time home buyers, or borrowers who had a recent job change.